 Tonks smiled at me, and, being taken over by the usually dormant romantic in me, I held her hand rubbing it gently with my thumb.
 Tonks shuddered imperceptibly, letting out a distinct hint of arousal and need.

 “Do you want to come back to my place tonight?” she said into my ear.
 Her warm breath tickled my neck causing the hairs to perk up with excitement.

 When our eyes met, I could see that she was burning up with passion and lust in the same way I was.
 Our lips started in a slow sensual kiss that quickly turned lecherous.
 Thoughts of kissing her in the most intimate places and holding her all through the night ran through my mind like a stampede.
 I wanted her, I needed her, I loved—that’s when I pulled away.
 It was wrong.

 “I—we can’t do this,” I forced myself to say.
 “It’s fine that we’re ‘dating’.”
-Much to my embarrassment, I did air-quotes.
+Much to my embarrassment, I used air-quotes to emphasize my point.
 “But it’s not a good idea to really date.
 I’m—” I was going to say that I was too dangerous, but Tonks beat me to the punch-line.

 “You’re what?
 Too old?
 A werewolf?
 That doesn’t matter to me, Remus.”
 Tonks was breathing heavily.
 I half expected her to punch me.
 She regained some composure and stood up.
 “I should go,” she said quietly.
 Tapping the parchment with wand, she made a copy of it for herself and left.
 I remained alone at the table thinking that my attitude on love would ruin anything I had with Tonks.
-I traipsed upstairs sometime later full of self-loathing.
+After a while in solitude, I traipsed upstairs sometime later full of self-loathing.